jgaurilo/SmokeScreen/README.md

 ## NOTICE ##
-As of 18-MAY-2017, rclone is currently producing rate exceeded errors connecting to ACD.
+As of 18-MAY-2017, rclone is currently banned from connecting to ACD.

 # SmokeScreen
-Host your Plex media with (or without) rclone-crypt on Google Drive with cold storage on ACD, and a local "fake" cache for Sonarr and Radarr to scan to prevent Google Drive API limit bans.
+Host your Plex media with (or without) rclone-crypt on cloud storage with a primary and secondary cloud storage provider, and a local "fake" cache for Sonarr and Radarr to scan to prevent Google Drive API limit bans.
 Special thanks to Reddit users /u/gesis and /u/ryanm91 for most of the heavy lifting.

 # Pre-requisites
 This project relies on: